 India’s Service Industry

-The Indian economy is the tenth largest economy of the world and is one of the fastest growing world economies.
-For most countries around the world, services are the largest part of their economy.
-The sector accounts for about 57 per cent of the gross domestic product (GDP) in 2014-15.
-The sector has emerged as the largest and fastest growing sector of the economy, besides being responsible for one-fourth of employment and one-third of the total exports of the country.
+The Indian economy is the tenth largest economy and one of the fastest growing economies in the world.
+For most countries around the world, Services Sector forms the largest portion of their economy.
+The sector accounts for about 57 per cent of the Gross Domestic Product (GDP) in 2014-15.
+The sector has emerged as the largest and fastest growing sector of the economy, besides being responsible for employing one-fourth of the population and exporting one-third of the total exports of the country.

-In view of various studies, India will have more than 700 million Indians, estimated to be of a working age by 2022 and to upskill 500 million people by thistime, requires an estimated 70,000 highly skilled trainers now and 20,000 additional trainers each year.
-This creates a need of sufficient supply of highly skilled counsellors, educators and trainers to deliver this.
+In view of various studies, India will have more than 700 million Indians, estimated to be of a working age by 2022, and, to up skill 500 million people by this time, requires an estimated 70,000 highly skilled trainers now and 20,000 additional trainers each year.
+This creates the need for sufficient supply of highly skilled Counsellors, Educators and Trainers to up skill the people.

-A Service is a general term that describes work that supports a business but does not produce a tangible commodity.
-A type of economic activity that is intangible, is not stored and does not result in ownership.
+A Service is a general term that describes work supporting a business but does not produce a tangible commodity.
+A type of economic activity that is intangible is not stored and does not result in ownership.
 A service is consumed at the point of sale.
-Services are one of the two key components of economics, the other being goods.
-Examples of services include the transfer of goods, such as the postal service delivering mail, and the use of expertise or experience, such as a person visiting a doctor.
-The service sector produces “intangible” goods, some well known – government, health, education and some quite new- modern communications, information, and business services.
+Services is one of the two key components of Economics, the other being Goods.
+Examples of Services include the transfer of goods, such as the postal service delivering mail, and the use of expertise or experience, such as a person visiting a doctor.
+The Services Sector produces “intangible” goods, some well known – government, health, education and some quite new- modern communications, information, and business services.

 Every economy consists of three sectors.
-They are primary sector (extraction such as mining, agriculture and fishing), secondary sector (manufacturing) and the tertiary sector (service sector).
+They are Primary Sector (extraction such as mining, agriculture and fishing), Secondary Sector (manufacturing) and the Tertiary Sector (services sector).
 Economies tend to follow a developmental progression that takes them from a heavy reliance on primary, toward the development of manufacturing and finally toward a more service based structure.
 Historically, manufacturing tended to be more open to international trade and competition than services.
-As a result, there has been a tendency for the first economies to industrialize to come under competitive attack by those seeking to industrialize later.
-The resultant shrinkage of manufacturing in the leading economies might explain their growing reliance on the service sector.
-However, currently and prospectively, with dramatic cost reduction and speed and reliability improvements in the transportation of people and the communication of information, the service sector is one of the most intensive international competition.
+As a result, there has been a tendency for the economies to industrialize first to come under competitive attack by those seeking to industrialize later.
+The resultant shrinkage of manufacturing in the leading economies might explain their growing reliance on the services sector.
+However, currently and prospectively, with dramatic cost reduction, and, speed and reliability improvements in the transportation of people and the communication of information, the services sector is one of the most intensive international competition.

-Service sector is the lifeline for the social economic growth of a country.
-It is today the largest and fastest growing sector globally contributing more to the global output and employing more people than any other sector.
+Services sector is the lifeline for the social economic growth of a country.
+It is today the largest and fastest growing sector globally, contributing more to the global output and employing more people than any other sector.
 For most countries around the world, services are the largest part of their economy.
 The real reason for the growth of the service sector is due to the increase in urbanization, privatization and more demand for intermediate and final consumer services.
 Availability of quality services is vital for the well being of the economy.
-In advanced economies the growth in the primary and secondary sectors are directly dependent on the growth of services like banking, insurance, trade, commerce, entertainment, social and personal, etc. The U.S. and other developed economies are now dominated by the services sector, accounting for more than two-thirds of their Gross Domestic Product (GDP).
+In advanced economies, the growth in the primary and secondary sectors is directly dependent on the growth of services like banking, insurance, trade, commerce, entertainment, social and personal sectors etc. The U.S. and other developed economies are now dominated by the services sector, accounting for more than two-thirds of their Gross Domestic Product (GDP).